p1ng-request/docs/templates/Pandas/Pandas_Filter_DataFrame.md

 df
 ```

-## Model

 ### Filter DataFrame

-This will filter the DataFrame to only show the rows where the number of reports is greater than 4.
+- Comparison Operators: You can use comparison operators (>, <, >=, <=, ==, !=) to create filters based on specific conditions.
+For example, this filter will only show the rows where the number of reports is greater than 4.

+- isin() Method: You can use the isin() method to filter rows based on whether a value is present in a given list or array.
+For example, filtering rows where the 'category' column has values 'A' or 'B':

 ```python